WasmEdge/WasmEdge/docs/book/en/src/os/android/ndk.md

 $ adb push ./WasmEdge-0.9.1-rc.1-Android/lib /data/local/tmp
 ```

-### run the example
+### Run the example

-Now you can run the compiled C program on the Android device via a shell command.
+Now you can run the compiled C program on the Android device via a remote shell command.
+Run `adb shell` from your Ubuntu dev machine.

 ```bash
 $ adb shell